Ironclad (software): History

 Ironclad was founded in 2014 by Jason Boehmig, a former attorney at Fenwick & West, and Cai GoGwilt, a former software engineer at Palantir.
 The company participated in the summer 2015 batch of startup accelerator Y Combinator who provided the seed funding, and it launched with 200 companies already using the product in beta.
 By 2019, Ironclad was listed as one of the top 50 largest Y Combinator companies according to valuation.

 Funding

 Ironclad has received several rounds of funding since its founding.
 The company's Series A, led by Accel, raised $8 million in 2017.
 The Series B funding round was led by Sequoia Capital in 2018, raising $23 million.
 In 2019, Ironclad raised $50 million in a Series C round led by Y Combinator and joined by Emergence Capital, with participation from Accel and other investors.
 The company raised $100 million in Series D financing in 2021, and this round was led by Mary Meeker's BOND.
-In January of 2022, Ironclad announced that it had raised $150 million in a Series E round funded entirely by existing investors, bringing the total private valuation to $3.2 billion.
+In January 2022, Ironclad announced that it had raised $150 million in a Series E round funded entirely by existing investors, bringing the total private valuation to $3.2 billion.